 Majors must take one full credit course in research methods selected from the following: CAST 300, CAST 400, CHEM 211, ECON 255, ENGL 255, ENGL 299, ENVS 340, ENVS 220, ENVS 301, ENVS 316, ENVS 340, GEOL 235, GSFS 305, PHIL 201, POLT 205, PSYC 200, SOCI 301, STAT 113 or 114.

 In addition to the distribution and credit hour requirements described above, the following rules apply to all students completing the ES major:

 - At least five full courses completed for the ES major must be taken at Oberlin; no more than three study away or transfer courses will count towards the ES major.
-Students planning to study away for more than a single semester must get approval from their advisor and the Program chair.
+Students planning to study away for more than a single semester must consult with their advisor and the Program chair.

 - First year seminar program (FYSP) courses do not count toward the ES major.

-- Courses in which a student has earned a letter grade lower than a C- cannot be used to fulfill the requirements of the major.
-Courses taken with a P/NP grade can be counted towards the major as long as the student receives a P grade.
+- Courses in which a student has earned a letter grade lower than a C- or P cannot be used to fulfill the requirements of the major.
+Courses taken with a P/NP grade can be counted towards the major.

 - A maximum one full course of combined private reading (ENVS 995) and independent research or honors (ENVS 501-504) can be counted towards the ES major.
 The faculty sponsor, in consultation with the ES program director, will determine whether a given private reading may count as credit towards NS or SS/HU requirements.